Maharajapuram Santhanam: Death

 On 24 June 1992, Santhanam died in a car accident in Kooteripattu, a village near Tindivanam in present-day Viluppuram district, Tamil Nadu.
-A few other members of his family too died in the accident.
+His cousin Shri Ramanathan also died on spot and Baby Akila died later.
+His wife Smt Gnanam Santhanam survived though severely injured.

 Legacy

 The Maharajapuram Santhanam Day is celebrated on 3 December every year.

 His sons Maharajapuram S. Srinivasan, Maharajapuram S. Ramachandran, and his primary disciple Dr. R. Ganesh are now carrying on his musical tradition.

-In Chennai, Griffith Road in T.Nagar was renamed as 'Maharajapuram Santhanam Salai' in honor of Maharajapuram Santhanam.
+In Chennai, Griffith Road in T.Nagar was renamed as 'Maharajapuram Santhanam Salai' in honor of Maharajapuram Santhanam as requested by his disciple Dr R Ganesh to the Government of Tamil Nadu on 23Rd June 1998 in which Shri M K Stalin, Semmangudi Shri Srinivasa Iyer, Lalgudi Shri Jayaraman, Shri M S Viswanathan, Shri V Ramamurthy and Dr R Ganesh participated.
 The street has the famous Krishna Gana Sabha and Muppathamman Temple.